 Limitations / Enhancements:

 Attractive 2: a goddess of youthful beauty as well as sexual love, Aya has always possessed the appearance of a voluptuous young woman, perhaps approximately twenty years old.
-Regarding individuals drawn to such qualities, Aya gains a +2 CS on Popularity FEAT rolls.
+Where individuals drawn to such qualities are concerned, Aya gains a +2 CS on Popularity FEAT rolls.